 In the 80s, Ghent was completely restored to attract tourists like its neighboring Bruges had done previously.
 The buildings were cleaned, the canals were purified and the industrial areas were repaired.

 Ghent is larger than Bruges and, although there are numerous signposts throughout the city, we recommend reading up on what there is to see before getting to Ghent:

-- Saint Nicholas’ Church (Sint-Niklaaskerk): Located very close to the cathedral, Sint-Niklaaskerk is the one of the most remarkable churches in Ghent.
+- Saint Nicholas’ Church (Sint-Niklaaskerk): Located very close to the cathedral, Sint-Niklaaskerk is one of the most remarkable churches in Ghent.

-St Bavo’s Cathedral (Sint-Baafskathedraal): One of the city’s landmarks, St Bavo’s Gothic cathedral took three centuries to complete and is where Charles V, King of Spain and Holy Roman Emperor was baptised.
+St Bavo’s Cathedral (Sint-Baafskathedraal): One of the city’s landmarks, St Bavo’s Gothic cathedral took three centuries to complete and is where Charles V, King of Spain and Holy Roman Emperor was baptized.
 Make sure to see the following highlights once inside: The painting “The Adoration of the Mystic Lamb” by Hubert and Jan van Eyck and the Baroque altar from the eighteenth century.

-Gravensteen (Ghent’s Castle): The castle first served as residence of the Counts of Flanders and then as a fortress until the fourteenth century and a prison until the eighteenth century.
+Gravensteen (Ghent’s Castle): The castle first served as the residence of the Counts of Flanders and then as a fortress until the fourteenth century and a prison until the eighteenth century.
 The castle is one of the definite must-sees in Ghent and tourists will be able to explore the castle’s museum with several torture devices.